pingcap/docs-tidb-operator/en/canary-deployment-tidb-operator.md

     For example, if you execute `helm install canary pingcap/tidb-operator ...`, the name of the `tidb-controller-manager` deployment is `tidb-controller-manager-canary`.

-    If you need to deploy multiple TiDB Operator, set this parameter to `true`.
+    If you need to deploy multiple sets of TiDB Operator, set this parameter to `true`.

     Default value: `false`.